The newest TV Tropes Dwarf Fortress

 - Midway through Bladebound's second reign, axe lord Kivish Regmat Bekartosidishen as well (Whether this was the same one, or another with the same name, is unknown).

 - There was also Oddom Irontemple the Circumstantial Tomes.

 - Powder Keg Crowd - During Archereon's reign as Overseernote there was a minor tantrum spiral in the fort note that somehow ended without anyone being killed or jailed.

-- The many golden statues in the throne room include four of hamsters, setting us up nicely for another seige-prone, volcano-based Lord Hamster
+- The golden statues in the throne room include four of hamsters, reminiscent of another siege-prone, volcano-based Lord Hamster

-- The hammerdwarf squad is named "Forty Thousand", being the only in-game 40k reference so far.
-In fact, every squad is named after a Tabletop RPG: Pathfinders, the Shot Trouble, the Shadow Runners and the Vigilant Hunters of Reckoning, to name a few.
+- Each of the milita squads was named after a Tabletop RPG: The hammerdwarf squad was named "Forty Thousand", as well as the Pathfinders, the Shot Trouble, the Shadow Runners and the Vigilant Hunters of Reckoning, to name a few.

 - When Infinitus began using notes to give his demands to his "secretary" (Overseer Durza), Durza notes that he begins to put 2-3 exclamation points in most every sentence, and that something should be done before he reaches five.

 - When the human caravan first sold whip technology to the fortress, there was talk of converting it for use as sword-chucks.

 - The Stick that Condorito used to hit things with was described as being both magma-powered and never runs out of magma.